ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      the message delivery session to be used in providing feedback (see (#dmarc-feedback)).

+## What Does It Mean To Have Implemented DMARC?

+Domain owners, intermediaries, and mail receivers can all claim to implement DMARC, but what that means will depend on their role in the transmission of mail.
+To remove any ambiguity from the claims, this document specifies the following minimum criteria that must be met for each agent to rightly claim to be "implementing DMARC".

+Domain Owner: To implement DMARC, a domain owner MUST configure its domain to request that unauthenticated mail be rejected or at least treated with suspicion.
+This means that it MUST  publish a policy record that:

+* Has a p tag with a value of 'quarantine' or 'reject'
+* Has a rua tag with at least one valid URI
+* If applicable, has an sp tag with a value of 'quarantine' or 'reject'

+While 'none' is a syntactically valid value for both the p and sp tags, the practical value of either the p tag or sp tag being 'none' means that the domain owner is still gathering information about mail flows for the domain or sub-domains, and is not yet ready to commit to requesting that unauthenticated mail receive different handling than authenticated mail.

+Intermediary: To implement DMARC, an intermediary MUST do the following before passing the message to the next hop or rejecting it as appropriate:

+* Perform DMARC validation checks on inbound mail
+* Perform validation on any ARC header sets present in the message when it arrives
+* Record the results of its authentication checks in a signed and sealed ARC header set

+Mail Receiver: To implement DMARC, a mail receiver MUST do the following:

+* Perform DMARC validation checks on inbound mail
+* Perform validation checks on any ARC header sets present in the message when it arrives
+* Send aggregate reports to domain owners at least every 24 hours when a minimum of 100 messages with that domain in the visible From header have been seen during the reporting period

 #   Use of RFC5322.From {#use-of-rfc5322-from}

 One of the most obvious points of security scrutiny for DMARC is the